 Goodbye Is Never Easy: Pet Grief Workshop is an on-going pet grief workshop which includes an extensive 122-page PDF manual with meditations, therapeutic journaling and pet memorial ceremony via distance.
 This is an interactive workshop with telephone conference calls for support, meditations and pet memorial ceremony plus email healing "assignments."
 This workshop investment is only $75.

-First Saturday of Each Month at 9am: We have our pet grief support gathering whereby we honor each other and our pets at the St. Tammany Humane Society at 20384 Harrison Ave., Covington, LA on the first Saturday of each month beginning at 9am.
-This gathering is always free!
+We have our pet grief support, whereby we honor each other and our pets, at the St. Tammany Humane Society at 20384 Harrison Ave., Covington, LA.

 Outdoor Pet Memorial with Labyrinth Walk: We offer a community outdoor pet memorial with labyrinth walk in the spring of each year at St. Michael's Episcopal outdoor memorial garden - 4499 Sharp Road in Mandeville, Louisiana.
 Pets are always welcome.
-The next memorial is currently being planned for Sunday, May 18 at 6:30pm.
+The next memorial is currently being planned for Sunday, March15 at 2:00pm.

 Pet Memorials: Many religions tell us we need to be compassionate.
 We need to be kind.
 We need to provide unconditional love to all.
 If that is the standard by which we are to be judged – pets must be the role models for us to follow.
 Typically, a pet memorial is held at the person's home and in the backyard.
 Often, the pet has been pre-buried or has been cremated and this is a ceremonial time to inter the pet's ashes.
 There is a formatted funeral that is followed which can include family pet remembrances and a memory candle lighting.